vrodgom/statmorph/README.rst

 Authors
 -------

 - Vicente Rodriguez-Gomez (vrg [at] jhu.edu)
+- Jennifer Lotz
+- Greg Snyder

 Acknowledgments
 ---------------

-- Based on IDL and Python code by Jennifer Lotz, Greg Snyder, Peter Freeman and Mike Peth.
+- We thank Peter Freeman and Mike Peth for their IDL implementation of the MID statistics.

 Citing
 ------